By

 When residents cross the street, they rarely think about how they’re risking their lives — and yet, often, that’s exactly what’s happening.
 In the first half of 2025, drivers killed 3,024 pedestrians on streets throughout the nation.

+The rate of pedestrian deaths fluctuates annually, but the latest statistics show a 2.5% increase from pre-pandemic numbers.
 It’s enough to get the attention of elected officials and engineers in cities and towns who recognize safety as a priority in their communities.

 “It’s about saving lives,” said David L. Anderson, a Councilman in Dover, Delaware.
 “We really want to see what we can do in a smart way to make our streets safer for people.”